peteryuhang/Computer-Systems-A-Programmer-Perspective/ch7/ch7.md

 #### Run-Time Interpositioning

-- Requires access only to the executable object file is based on the dynamic linker’s `LD_PRELOAD` environment variable
+- Requires access only to the executable object file is based on the dynamic linker's `LD_PRELOAD` environment variable

 ![](./run_time_interpositioning.png)